oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/XYLR.md

 Named derived from `X-Y` and the `LR` (simple).
 Xiler (Xee-Ler/See-Ler).

 XYLR was born in January 8, 2010.
 He is a cishet male (he/him).

+And yes, he white.
+And yes, he got a **BIG** forehead.
+And yes, he is the shortest out of all his wall-mounted peers, with quite stubby legs.

 ## Personality